-Per state law, (C.R.S.
-23-1-106), the Commission must annually submit a list of state-funded requests to the Office of State Planning and Budgeting (OSPB), the Office of the State Architect (OSA), the Capital Development Committee (CDC), and the Joint Budget Committee (JBC) consistent with the executive budget timetable.
-In addition, the Commission must annually transmit the recommended priority of funding of capital construction or capital renewal projects to the capital development committee no later than November 1 of each year.
+Per State law, (C.R.S.
+23-1-106), the Colorado Commission of Higher Education (CCHE) must annually submit a list of State-funded requests to the Office of State Planning and Budgeting (OSPB), the Office of the State Architect (OSA), the Capital Development Committee (CDC), and the Joint Budget Committee (JBC) consistent with the executive budget timetable.
+In addition, the Commission must annually transmit the recommended priority of funding of capital construction or capital renewal projects to the CDC no later than November 1 of each year.